StaysExperiencesEventsServicesReal Estate

 What Kite Gear to Bring

-If you are bringing your own gear, your quiver depends entirely on which season you visit.
+If you are bringing your own gear, your setup depends entirely on which season you visit.

-For kaskazi season (December–March), a 9m kite is your primary workhorse with a 12m for lighter days and early/late sessions.
-For kusi season (June–September), the 9m is still your main kite but pack a 7m for the gusty afternoon peaks in July and August.
+For Kaskazi season (January to March), a 9m kite is your primary workhorse with a 12m for lighter days and early or late sessions.
+For Kusi season (July to September), the 9m is still your main kite but pack a 7m for the gusty afternoon peaks in July and August.

-A twintip is all you need for 90% of conditions.
-If you are visiting during kusi and want to ride Silversands, bring a wave board — you will not regret it.
-A strapless surfboard works beautifully in the clean kusi swell.
+A twintip covers 90% of conditions beautifully.
+If you are visiting during Kusi and want to experience some wave riding, a surfboard or wave board is a wonderful addition to your kit.
+A strapless surfboard works beautifully in the livelier Kusi swell.

-Beyond kites: a comfortable harness, reef shoes for walking to spots, high-SPF sunscreen (the equatorial sun is brutal), and a rash vest.
-Most schools have full rental quivers if you prefer to travel light — expect to pay around $40–60 per day for a complete setup.
+Beyond kites: a comfortable harness, reef shoes for walking to spots, high SPF sunscreen (the equatorial sun is intense), and a rash vest.
+Most schools have full rental setups if you prefer to travel light so expect to pay around $40 to $60 per day for a complete setup.

 ⚠️